Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

 Here Are Some Examples

-Relative value in 2008 of the £4 million borrowing was £280 and £376 million, via the CPI and GDP deflator, however, these would be inappropriate indicators to use.
-Relative value is £2.1, £2.5, and £4.6 billion* according to average earnings, per-capita GDP, and GDP.
+The Real Cost in 2017 of the £4 million borrowing is £358 million, however, this would be inappropriate definition to use.
+The Economy Cost ,or the share of GDP, would be £6.5 billion.
 Given the implication of the purchase for the British Empire, relative values do not appear unduly high.

 Cost of World War I: The effect of World War I (also known as "the Great War") on Great Britain was disastrous.
 The human, physical, and financial losses of the country were immense.
-For the fiscal year April 1, 1917–March 30, 1918, the war expenditures of Great Britain have been estimated as £2.5 billion.
-Taking this amount to apply to the calendar year 1917, the last full year of the war, the calculator yields relative value in 2008 of £840 billion using the share of GDP, the only indicator that makes sense when comparing an expense of this size.
-In comparison, 2008 GDP was £1,443 billion.
+For the fiscal year April 1, 1917–March 30, 1918, the war expenditures of Great Britain have been estimated as £2.5 billion, or 60% of the annual GDP.
+Taking this amount to apply to the calendar year 1917, the last full year of the war, the comparator yields an economy cost (i.e. the share of GDP) of £1,212 billion measured in pounds of a 100 years later.

 Price of Daily Mail: The first mass-circulation newspaper for the general public was the Daily Mail, which began in 1896 and sold for 1/2 d. (old pence).
-The corresponding relative value in 2008 was 18, 22, 99, and 124 (new) pence via the CPI, GDP deflator, average earnings, and per-capita GDP.
+The corresponding real price and labour value of this amount in 2017 is 23, 87 (new) pence.

 *In these examples, we use the convention that a billion is 1,000 million.